Two New Ebola Outbreaks

 Separately, the West African country of Guinea declared a new Ebola outbreak on February 14th, with seven confirmed cases and three deaths.
 This is the first time the disease has been reported in Guinea since the 2013-2016 outbreak in West Africa; the largest Ebola outbreak in history, which claimed over 11,000 lives.
 “It’s a huge concern to see the resurgence of Ebola in Guinea, a country which has already suffered so much from the disease”, said Matshidiso Moeti, WHO Regional Director for Africa.
 On 19 June 2021, the outbreak was declared over.
 A total of 16 confirmed and 7 probable cases were reported, of whom 12 people died (WHO).

-Get updates on the N’Zerekore, Guinea outbreak and the North Kivu, Democratic Republic of the Congo outbreak at the WHO.
-As of March 31st 2021, 18 cases have been reported in Guinea (Africa CDC).
+Get information on the N’Zerekore, Guinea outbreak and the North Kivu, Democratic Republic of the Congo outbreak at the WHO.

 The Advisory Committee on Immunization Practices (ACIP) recommended pre-exposure prophylaxis vaccination with rVSV-ZEBOV for adults ≥ 18 years of age in the U.S. population who are at potential occupational risk of exposure to Zaire ebolavirus.
 This includes adults who are esponding or planning to respond to an outbreak of EVD; laboratorians or other staff working at biosafety-level 4 facilities that work with live Ebola virus in the United States; or healthcare personnel working at federally designated U.S. Ebola Treatment Centers (CDC).
 Adults who fall into these categories can find more information on the Ebola vaccine at the CDC page on expanded access to the Investigational New Drug (IND) program.